Best Baby Thermometer of 2021

 Unfortunately, this thermometer is complicated and has more buttons than any other in the review.
 While you may never use these buttons, it is still overwhelming compared to the single button competition.
 This thermometer also seems to have the most limitations and restrictions on how and when you can take the temperature for an accurate reading.
 With tips that include being in the same room with the thermometer to not eating before use, we worry that the opportunity for inaccurate readings is great with unpredictable babies who can often be on the move or generating significant energy being upset and crying.
 These actions could influence the final temperature reading.
 We think most parents will be misled by potential inaccuracies that could result in inaction when a child needs help or overreaction when they might be within normal limits.
 These issues make the LPOW a product we rank lower than the competition we reviewed.

 The thermometer review is led by

 Wendy Schmitz, Senior Review Editor and mother of 2.
-Wendy's history includes six years testing baby gear and the use of a variety of thermometer types and brands as her youngest son had a chronic illness as an infant.
+Wendy's history includes six years of testing baby gear and using a variety of thermometer types and brands as her youngest son had a chronic illness as an infant.
 Because of this, Wendy takes thermometers seriously as she understands the importance of having a tool you can rely on when your baby's health is in question.
 Wendy tested each product in the lineup for ease of use, accuracy, and quality to determine what matters and which options are the best.